IvaylooTs/StarTracker/Docs/CSP_protocol_research/considerations.md

     2.  **On the Arduino:** We will implement a lightweight, memory-efficient protocol that borrows the key concepts from CSP.

 *   **The Problems:** The Arduino in our case is simulating a central main computer between the other subsystems.
 It should be a node in our system, it should be the main CSP runner.
 By implementing a lightweight protocol on it it crosses the logic behind it being the main computer.
 At last it makes the Rasberry our main computer, but the raspberry is merely a proccesing unit for a star tracker.

+*   **Other considerations**
+1. Continue with the initial idea, even though the logic is not right
+2. Don't do it
+3. Change Arduino for a more powerful microcontroller, since its weak anyway.